JonnyPillar/somniloquy/README.md

 ## TODO

 - [ ] Create a sleep talking Gopher.
-Is it a real Go project if it doesn't?
+Is it a real Go project if it doesn't have its own Gopher?
 - [ ] Isolate the PortAudio dependency
 - [ ] Add DST Analysis to remove empty recordings
 - [ ] Remove Stream->AIFF->Flac step